srbbans/Android-Interview/Android-12-changes.md

 - Specify mutability :
   If your app targets Android 12 or higher, you must specify the mutability of each PendingIntent object that your app creates.
 To declare that a given PendingIntent object is mutable or immutable, use the PendingIntent.FLAG_MUTABLE or PendingIntent.FLAG_IMMUTABLE flag, respectively.

-  If your app attempts to create a PendingIntent object without setting either mutability flag, the system throws an IllegalArgumentException, and the following message appears in Logcat:
+  If your app attempts to create a PendingIntent object without setting either mutability flag, the system throws an IllegalArgumentException, and the following message appears in Logcat
+  Strongly consider using FLAG_IMMUTABLE, only use FLAG_MUTABLE if \
+some functionality depends on the PendingIntent being mutable, e.g. if \
+it needs to be used with inline replies or bubbles.